gimphammer/fastfind/README.md

 ffse-init
 ```

-"ffse-init" will prepare all the source file lists, used by fastfind, except for the "ignore.list". "ignore.list" is a list customized by your self.
+"ffse-init" will prepare all the source file lists, used by FastFind, except for the "ignore.list". "ignore.list" is a list customized by your self.
 Refer to chapter 7.1 in this readme for more info on "ignore.list".
 You can also use the "ignore.list" in the directory of [ref_list](https://github.com/gimphammer/fastfind/tree/master/ref_list), if you are working with the M97 of WebRTC.
 And put it under the WebRTC root directory like this:

 ![image-20240604131613818](readme.pic/image-20240604131613818.png)